ninabarzh/broomstick/content/posts/satir-sirt.md

 *"What do you mean, we've been breached?"*

 Something intrudes.
 A phishing email that half the staff click on.
 A ransomware splash screen.
-Or worse — someone external asking to see your incident response plan.
+Or worse, someone external asking to see your incident response plan.

 The *"Foreign Element"* disrupts the comfortable equilibrium.
 Suddenly, action is wanted.
 "Can we have a SIRT